-LAW 108 A/B, Section P: EPSTEIN LAWYERING SKILLS: THEORY AND PRACTICE
+LAW 108 A/B, Section P: LEGAL RESEARCH AND WRITING

-The Epstein Lawyering Skills course teaches students enrolled in the Epstein Program foundational lawyering skills necessary for success as a lawyer in a public interest setting.
+The Legal Research and Writing course teaches students enrolled in the Epstein Program foundational lawyering skills necessary for success as a lawyer in a public interest setting.
 During this year-long course, students are introduced to the client-centered approach to lawyering, which teaches that the client’s perspective is front and center in the lawyering project.
 Students learn legal reasoning, basic legal research methods, the structure of persuasive arguments, the fundamentals of written analysis, and oral advocacy, all in the context of public interest practice.
 The course also supports the development of public interest leadership by fostering a safe and collaborative environment within the first-year curriculum to learn practice-oriented skills that will anchor and strengthen the public service careers of Epstein Program students.
-The class is taught by a Lawyering Skills professor with training and background in public interest and social justice lawyering.
+The class is taught by a Legal Research and Writing professor with training and background in public interest and social justice lawyering.

 View Course Detail